-Fact Check: President Trump's Plans For Syrian Oil
+FACT CHECK: President Trump's Plans For Syrian Oil

 Emory law professor Laurie Blank says that notion is outdated.
 "International law seeks to protect against exactly this sort of exploitation," Blank told Reuters.

-Sen. Lindsey Graham, R-S.C., — who bitterly criticized the president's abrupt decision earlier this month to withdraw U.S. troops from Syria — seized on the oil fields as a argument for a continued American presence in the region.
+Sen. Lindsey Graham, R-S.C. — who bitterly criticized the president's abrupt decision earlier this month to withdraw U.S. troops from Syria — seized on the oil fields as an argument for a continued American presence in the region.

 "By continuing to maintain control of the oil fields in Syria, we will deny Assad and Iran a monetary windfall," Graham said in a statement last week that echoed Trump's own language.
 "We can also use some of the revenues from future oil sales to pay for our military commitment in Syria."